mark-watson/hy-lisp-python-book/manuscript/webapps.md

 TBD: really do a SQLite example? maybe not.

-I like light weight web frameworks.
-In Ruby I use Sinatra, in Haskell I use Spock, and when I built Java web apps I liked light weight tools like JSP.
+I like light-weight web frameworks.
+In Ruby I use Sinatra, in Haskell I use Spock, and when I built Java web apps I liked light-weight tools like JSP.
 Flask is simple but capable and using it from Hy is productive and fun.

 TBD